nicobenz/GameStudies-ActionRequests/README.md

 - reasonable level of reliability through human curation

 #### Cons of this approach
-- wikis of games are structured differently and each game needs a semi-custom scraper
+- wikis of games are structured differently and each game needs a semi-custom scraper or at least some level of manual url gathering; depending on the number of total games, this might or might not be an issue
+- search terms might differ between games: while quests are called *quests* in most games, they are called *main jobs*, *side jobs* or *gigs* in Cyberpunk 2077
-- time data on when the player encounters the quest while playing might not be available for every quest
+- time data on when the player encounters the quest while playing might not be available for every quest (some wikis have data on quest series or level requirements that could be used though)
 - analysis of objective data can just explain the distribution of speech act types and not how frequent they are as part of the whole game transcript
+- objectives not really part of the narrative

 ### Combining both approaches
 The third approach would be combining both approaches.
 Why not take the best out of both worlds?